Dithn/docs/docs/connectors/salesforce/database-syncs.md

 ## Get object schema action

 The 'Get object schema' action fetch schema information of a Salesforce object.
 This action can be used on both standard and custom objects.
-Use this action when you need to replicate a Salesforce object's schema to your data warehouse.
+Use this action when you need to replicate a Salesforce object's fields to columns in your data warehouse.

-This action requires the user to select the object to fetch object schema from.
-The example snippet below shows the output when a custom object, 'Commission' is used in the action.
+This action requires the user to specify the object to fetch object schema from.
+The example snippet below shows the output when a custom object, 'Commission__c' is used in the action.

 ```json
 {